-The Educational Opportunity Center assists qualified adults to enroll in programs of postsecondary education.
-EOC serves as a support system for adult students by providing comprehensive, individualized information about education and career opportunities.
-Program participants are provided free financial aid and admissions counseling, information and assistance in completing applications.
+The Educational Opportunity Center is designed to respond to the increasing educational needs of adults.
+EOC serves as a support system for qualified individuals by providing comprehensive, individualized information about education and career opportunities.
+Program participants are provided free assistance with completing admissions and financial aid applications to enroll in postsecondary education, educational and career counseling, financial literacy, workshops and fee payment(s) assistance.